 Kurt is a methodical and detail oriented person.
 He

-turns out that the people of Argentina are huge offshore racing fans.
-They knew that the engines would need to be stored for a few months before the race in January, and they knew that they belonged
+that the people of Argentina are huge offshore racing fans.
+They knew that the engines would need to be stored for a few months before the race in January, and they knew that they belonged to Carlo Bonomi,

-to Carlo Bonomi, two time UIM World Champion so the engines were treated like the property of royalty.
+two time UIM World Champion so the engines were treated like the property of royalty.
 They wrapped the engines in oil soaked blankets and took them to a cave high in the Andes Mountains.
+Once mummified,

-Once mummified, the engines were stored deep inside a cave where time stands still.
+the engines were stored deep inside a cave where time stands still.
 This particular cave is known for its total lack of humidity, temperature change or air movement.
-Nothing ages or rusts in
+Nothing ages or rusts in this particular

 After mountains of paperwork were moved back and forth, and a shipping charge with five digits